Families of relatively exact Lagrangians, free loop spaces and generalised homology: Introduction

 $\sG_L$ was studied by Hu, Lalonde and Leclercq in this more restrictive setting in \cite{Hu-Lalonde-Leclercq}, where they proved the following: \begin{TT}[\cite{Hu-Lalonde-Leclercq}] \begin{enumerate} \item $\psi^1|_L$ acts as the identity on $H_*(L; \Z/2)$. \item If $L$ admits a relative spin structure in $M$ which $\psi^1$ preserves, $\psi^1|_L$ acts as the identity on $H_*(L; \Z)$. \end{enumerate} \end{TT} It follows from Yau's results that relative exactness is a necessary condition here.
-We will recover this as a special case of Theorem \ref{Main Theorem}.
+We will recover Theorem \ref{HLL theorem} as a special case of Theorem \ref{Main Theorem}.
 Note that in the case that $L$ is a homotopy sphere, this theorem does not give any information on the homotopy class of $\psi^1|_L$: if $\psi^1|_L$ were not homotopic to the identity, it would not preserve any orientation of $L$ and hence would not preserve any relative spin structure.
 Our goals will be to weaken the orientation assumptions, extend this result to some other generalised cohomology theories, and extend this result to the free loop space of $L$.
 From this, we will fully compute $\sG_L$ in the case that $n = 2$.
-Our technical set-up will be very different to theirs but our general approach is inspired by theirs. \begin{RR} Hu, Lalonde and Leclercq prove this using Morse and quantum cohomology (as in \cite{BiranCornea}), and one possible approach to extending this theorem to other generalised cohomology theories would be to recreate their proof using the methods of Cohen, Jones and Segal (\cite{CJS, C}).
-However one may need to require stronger orientation hypotheses than Assumption \ref{Orientation Assumption}. \end{RR}
+Our technical set-up will be very different to that of Hu, Lalonde and Leclercq, but our general approach is inspired by theirs. \begin{RR} Hu, Lalonde and Leclercq prove this using Morse and quantum cohomology (as in \cite{BiranCornea}), and one possible approach to extending Theorem \ref{HLL theorem} to other generalised cohomology theories would be to recreate Hu, Lalonde and Leclercq's proof using the methods of Cohen, Jones and Segal \cite{CJS, C}.
+However one may need to require stronger orientation hypotheses than Assumption \ref{Orientation Assumption}. \end{RR} \begin{RR} If $L$ not assumed to be relatively exact, Theorem \ref{HLL theorem} fails, as seen in Yau's example (\cite{Mei-LinYau}).
+However if $L$ is monotone, the failure for Theorem \ref{HLL theorem} to hold is understood- it can be seen in the failure of a certain element in $HF^*(L)$ to lie in the centre of $HF^*(L)$ (when $L$ is exact, $HF^*(L) \cong H^*(L)$ is always commutative)- see \cite[Remark 4.2]{Jack} and \cite{Varolgunes} for further discussions on this point.
+It would be interesting to see if a similar phenomenon holds in the setting of other generalised cohomology theories, though there is not yet a construction of a Lagrangian Floer cohomology ring for non-relatively exact Lagrangians in the literature. \end{RR}

-\subsection{Extensions to Generalised Homology Theories}
+\subsection{Extensions to generalised homology theories}